ka2m/nl/README.md

 Optional parameters:

+* RELEASE: if declared, will search basing on X.Y.Z, not X.Y.Z-TIMESTAMP-NUMBER
 * VERSION: if none passsed, will return latest if passed X.Y.Z-SNAPSHOT, will return latest for the snapshot can be exact